sockethub/sockethub/packages/irc2as/README.md

-# irc2as
+# IRC2AS

 Parses the IRC protocol into ActivtyStreams objects.

-## overview
+## Overview

 Currently a very simple library to parse incoming IRC protocol messages and generate activity streams.
 The activity streams are not fully AS2.0 compliant, but aim to be shaped in the spirit of them, and as time goes on hopefully become more compliant (PRs & feedback welcome).

-## usage
+## Usage

-    var Irc2AS = require('irc2as');
+    var IRC2AS = require('irc2as');
-    var irc2as = new Irc2AS({server: 'irc.freenode.net'});
+    var irc2as = new IRC2AS({server: 'irc.freenode.net'});

-    irc2as.events.on('stream', function (stream) {
+    irc2as.events.on('incoming', function (asObject) {
-      console.log('activity stream: ', stream);
+      console.log('activity stream: ', asObject);
+    });

+    irc2as.events.on('error', function (asObject) {
+      console.log('error response to something we sent: ', asObject);
     });

     irc2as.events.on('unprocessed', function (line) {